, , , , ,

 Descriptive image of a bridge near water

-Successful Entrepreneurs & Leaders get in the door because of grit, gumption, and giving a damn.
+Successful entrepreneurs & leaders get in the door because of grit, gumption, and giving a damn.

 We push through discomfort.
+We override fatigue.
+We make things happen.

 But what gets you in the door does not keep you in the room.